martinotecco/pc-remotecontrol-telegrambot/README.md

     in the *General* tab insert the name of the task, use "bot_restart.ps1" if you want, since it's the name of the script the task will run based on the schedule <br />
     choose *Run whether user is logged on or not* and be sure to enable *Do not store password.* and *Run with highest privileges* <br />
     go to the *Triggers* tab and click on *New...*, at the top, next to *Begin the task:*, should be already selected *On a schedule* <br />
-    select *Daily*, then set the midnight, 00:00:00, of the current day as the date next to *Start:*, so remember that 00:00:00 is refered to the day after, don't set the last midnight
+    select *Daily*, then set the midnight, 00:00:00, of the current day as the date next to *Start:*, so remember that 00:00:00 is refered to the day after
 ⠀ <br />
 Done!
 You've set up the remote controller successfully. <br />
 You can now use the commands in the chat of your Telegram bot to remote control the computer. <br />